Portland Fine Print Fair 2019

-You are invited to attend the Portland Fine Print Fair, now in its fourth year in the historic Fields Ballroom.
-Peruse and purchase prints from 20 top dealers from across North America & Europe.
+You are invited to attend the Portland Fine Print Fair, now in its sixth year in the historic Fields Ballroom.
+Peruse and purchase prints from 19 top dealers from across North America & Europe.
 These knowledgeable art dealers welcome your questions, whether you are a first-time collector or a seasoned connoisseur.
-Prints from the Old Masters to contemporary, emerging artists will be on sale, and excellent works can be found in all price ranges.
+Prints from the Old Masters to contemporary emerging artists will be on sale, and excellent works can be found in all price ranges.
 This is your chance to browse and buy at the largest and most comprehensive print fair on the West Coast.

 - The Annex Galleries